 they hadn't returned forty minutes later, two friends called

-and strong swimmers.
-Mary, a junior at Brandeis College, had
+strong swimmers.
+Mary, a junior at Brandeis College, had taken

 found the kayaks the next day at 10:34 am, tied together and

-Guard found Mary's body four miles south of Monomoy Island.
+Coast Guard found Mary's body four miles south of Monomoy

-Vineyard, Massachusetts on October 14, 2002 when their
+Martha's Vineyard, Massachusetts on October 14, 2002 when their

 kayak floated away and they tried to swim after it.
-They succumbed
+They

-between East Haven and Branford lost his life on
+regularly between East Haven and Branford lost his life on

 November 8, 2002.
 His recreational kayak and a backpack washed

 ashore November 9, but his body was not found until December 3.

-There is no indication that he was wearing a life vest, although he did
+There is no indication that he was wearing a life vest,

 None of these paddlers were wearing life vests.